Biotech Area

 Food science and technology

-A joint venture with the Department of Food Technology at the University of Lleida enables us with accessibility to state-of-the-art facilities for designing, characterising and validating new ingredients and food products by tailoring them to current technologies and consumer preferences.
-We also have a pilot plant for conducting research on processes addressed to food and beverages industry.
+A joint venture with the Department of Food Technology at the University of Lleida enables us with accessibility to state-of-the-art facilities for designing, characterising and validating new ingredients and food products by tailoring them to current technologies and consumer preferences:

 - Physiochemical and rheological ingredient and food characterisation.